KreativeName1/TodoApi/docs.md

 * **Info:** Updates an existing TodoNote.
 * **Requirements:**
     * User must be authenticated.
-    * User must be authorized to update the TodoNote (ownership check enforced).
+    * Note must be owned by the authenticated user.
 * **Request Body:**
    ```json
   {